aws-powertools/powertools-lambda-python/docs/quickstart.md

                 Value: !Sub "https://${ServerlessRestApi}.execute-api.${AWS::Region}.amazonaws.com/Prod/hello/"
     ```

-* We added two `hello_name` and `hello` methods (line 1-7).
+* We add two methods: `hello_name` and `hello` (line 1-7).
-* We added the `Router` class which allows us to record the method that should be called when the specific request arrives (line 10-23).
+* We add the `Router` class which allows us to record the method that should be called when the specific request arrives (line 10-23).
-* We created the instance and added the configuration with the mapping of the processing methods and the http query method (line 26-28).
+* We creat the instance and added the configuration with the mapping of the processing methods and the http query method (line 26-28).
 * In the lambda handler, we call router instance `get` method to retrieve a reference to the processing method (`hello` or `hello_name`) that will process the query (line 34).
 * Finally, we run this method and send the results back to API Gateway (line 35).

-This approach allows us to simplify the configuration of our infrastructure since we have added all Gateway API paths in the `HelloWorldFunction` event section.
-We need to understand the internal structure of the API Gateway request events though, to deduce the requested path, http method and path parameters.
-This requires us to put additional engineering effort to provide proper error handling.
-Also, if we decide to use another event source for our lambda, since we are highly coupled it would require rewriting of our lambda handler to get the information we need.
+This approach simplifies the configuration of our infrastructure since we have added all API Gateway paths in the `HelloWorldFunction` event section.
+We need to understand the internal structure of the API Gateway request events, to deduce the requested path, http method and path parameters.
+This puts additional engineering effort to provide proper error handling.
+Also, if we decide to use another event source for our lambda, since we are highly coupled it requires rewriting of our lambda handler to get the information we need.
 Let's see how we can improve it with Powertools.

 === "app.py"